ZacharyVernec/Recipes/roasted-cauliflower-rigatoni.md

 - Cook pasta according to package in generously salted water, until al dente but not more.
 Drain, reserving around 1 cup of pasta water.
 - While the pasta cooks, if almond powder is not roasted, do so now.
 Dry-roast powder on a small pan on medium heat until golden brown.
 Careful not to burn.
 - While the pasta cooks, rinse and dry the capers.
+- While the pasta cooks, roughly chop, scissor, or tear the parsley.
 - In the empty pot in which the pasta was previously cooked, heat 3 tablespoons of olive oil.
 Add remaining garlic, remaining red pepper flakes, and capers and cook for 1 minute (until garlic is pale golden).
 In the last 30 seconds, add the capers to crisp.
 Add around half a cup of pasta water to halt cooking.
 - Add the pasta and cauliflowers to the pot and mix.
 - Add the juice and zest of the lemon.
-Add half the parsley. #TODO some parmesan
+Add the parsley.
 - Add salt, pepper and additional pasta water to taste.
 - Serve, topped with parmesan, parsley, and possibly any previously used ingredients, to taste.